 Think of the biggest oversight you can in all of sci fi.
 One thing so fundamental to our daily lives that the idea doesn’t even register that it should be questioned.
 Unfortunately, it’s also the one thing which should literally always be questioned.
-I’m talking, of course, about time.
+This post?
+It’s about time.
+No no, literally, it’s about time.

 Anyone who’s ever been on a long haul flight will know all too well how it feels to suddenly find yourself on a different time schedule.
 For instance, when your brain thinks it’s 2 am and you really need to get some sleep, but all around around you it’s 9 am locally and people are starting work.
 We’ve evolved to have a sleep pattern based around a cycle of day and night and even moving around our own planet can be enough to throw us out of sorts for a few days.
 But what even is a day, exactly?